Your rights when working

 National Insurance (NI)

 Just before you turn 16, you’ll will receive your National Insurance number.
-When you work you will pay National Insurance contributions which builds up your entitlement to certain state benefits, including the State Pension.
+When you work you will pay National Insurance contributions which builds up your entitlement to state benefits, including the State Pension.

-Take action: find out more about National Insurance from the government website
+Take action: Find out more about National Insurance from the government website.

 Tax